lifinance/contracts/docs/GasZipPeriphery.md

 ///         Swaps are only allowed via the LiFiDEXAggregator
 /// @dev this function can be used as a LibSwap.SwapData protocol step to combine it with any other bridge
 /// @param _swapData The swap data that executes the swap from ERC20 to native
-/// @param _gasZipData contains information about which address should receive gas on which chains function depositToGasZipERC20(
+/// @param _gasZipData contains information about which chains gas should be sent to
+/// @param _receiver address the gas should be sent to function depositToGasZipERC20(
     LibSwap.SwapData calldata _swapData,
-    IGasZip.GasZipData calldata _gasZipData
+    IGasZip.GasZipData calldata _gasZipData,
+    address _receiver
 )
 ```